|#||SERVICE / FEATURE OFFERED||AVAILABLE|

 Business Domain-Specific Least Cybersecurity Controls Implementation (BDSLCCI) is a framework designed specifically for Small and Medium Enterprises (SMEs).
 It has below key benefits.
 1. Depending on the business domain of the SME, this framework provides only the required minimum set of cybersecurity controls to be implemented.
 2. Helps with the step-wise implementation of cybersecurity controls in a prioritized manner.
 3. Avoids one-time big investment being gradual implementation.
 4. Better utilization of available resources.

-Regardless of business type or domain, any Small and Medium Enterprise (SME) is an ideal entity to adopt this framework.
+Regardless of business type or domain, any Small and Medium Enterprise (SME) or Small and Medium Business (SMB) company is an ideal entity to adopt this framework.

 There are three levels of BDSLCCI.
 Level 1 is having good cyber-threat protection against maximum threats identified for SMEs which reduces malware, phishing, insider threat, web attack, ransomware attack, and a few more at a certain level.
 Further Level 2 gives better cybersecurity as compared to Level 1.
 Level 3 can be considered as the best minimum Cybersecurity controls satisfactory implemented for SMEs.